SoulKa/template-replace-stream/README.md

 A high performance `{{ template }}` replace stream working on binary or string streams.

 This module is written in pure TypeScript, consists of only 278 lines of code and has no other dependencies.
+It is flexible and allows replacing an arbitrary wide range of template variables while being extremely fast (see [Benchmarks](#benchmarks)).

 ## Install